ran-isenberg/awesome-serverless-blueprints/README.md

+# Let's update the intro and add the two new repos to the table.

+html_with_new_repos_and_intro = """
 # Awesome AWS Serverless Blueprints

 Welcome to the **Awesome AWS Serverless Blueprints** repository! 🚀

-This repository curates a collection of ready-to-use serverless blueprints for building, deploying, and managing serverless applications using various AWS services, IaC tools, CI/CD pipelines, and programming languages.
+This repository curates a collection of ready-to-use serverless blueprints (GitHub template repositories) for building, deploying, and managing **serverless services** using various AWS tools, IaC frameworks, CI/CD pipelines, and programming languages.

 Whether you're an AWS expert or just getting started, these blueprints will help you accelerate development using best practices.